Skin pigmentation studies for cosmetics

 Study of pigmentation biological pathways

-We use genomic chip on genes involved in each of the pigmentation processes.
+We use genomic chips on genes involved in each of the pigmentation processes.
 We can work on all our skin models.
 We use the Fluidigm’s BiomarkTM technology, this high-tech tool based on microfluidic technology allows to obtain:

 - A large amount of data